Dent in the pipeline: NHL draft-eligible players take a hit - WTMJ

 “He kind of went over voluntarily,” Clarke said.
 “I went over out of desperation.”

-Clarke and other 2021 draft-eligible prospects didn’t have much of a choice but to divert to a different path this season when their leagues couldn’t stage a season because of the coronavirus pandemic.
-He was supposed to play for Barrie in the Ontario Hockey League, which on Tuesday abandoned plans to play this season, a move that plunged countless young players into uncertainty during a year that has put a dent in hockey’s developmental pipeline.
+Clarke and other 2021 draft-eligible prospects were forced to different paths this season when their leagues couldn’t stage a season because of the pandemic.
+Clarke was supposed to play for Barrie in the Ontario Hockey League, which on Tuesday abandoned plans to play this season, a move that plunged countless young players into uncertainty during a year that has put a dent in hockey’s developmental pipeline.

-“There’s a lot of my friends in my age group that didn’t play this season, and, yeah, that sucks,” Clarke said.
-“Some of them have grown a lot as players and could have taken huge steps in their draft years and whatnot, and it’s hard to base your draft off a 16-year-old’s season, and now that’s what a lot of them are getting based off of.”
+“There’s a lot of my friends in my age group that didn’t play this season, and, yeah, that sucks,” said Clarke, who is 18.
+“Some of them have grown a lot as players and could have taken huge steps in their draft years and whatnot.
+It’s hard to base your draft off a 16-year-old’s season, and now that’s what a lot of them are getting based off of.”

-While players in the U.S. college system and Europe got through mostly full seasons and the Western Hockey League and Quebec Major Junior Hockey League got back on the ice, Ontario could never make something work.
-While OHL Commissioner David Branch believes his league is the best in the world at producing professional players, provincial restrictions forced many to go in another direction.
+Players in the U.S. college system and Europe got through mostly full seasons and the Western Hockey League and Quebec Major Junior Hockey League got back on the ice.
+In Ontario, where OHL Commissioner David Branch believes his league is the best in the world at producing professional players, Canadian provincial restrictions forced many to go in another direction.

-Clarke, a 6-foot-1 defenseman expected to go in the top five, played 26 games in Slovakia.
+Clarke, a 6-foot-1 defenseman expected to go in the top five in the July draft, played 26 games in Slovakia.
 Francesco Pinelli joined the Alps Hockey League in Central Europe.
-They and fellow projected first-round pick Corson Ceulemans will get to play in front of scouts at the Under-18 world championships later this month in Texas, but that showcase will leave many draft-eligible players behind.
+They and fellow projected first-round pick Corson Ceulemans will get to play in front of scouts at the under-18 world championships this month in Texas, but that showcase won’t include many draft-eligible players.

 Players know that.
 GMs and scouting directors know it, too.
 And the U18s are just one chance to see (some) players before a draft in which more than 200 will be selected.

-Ceulemans is thankful for his 11 games with Brooks of the Alberta Junior Hockey League this season, which got underway before a three-month pause and resumption.
-During the break in the action, the 17-year-old defenseman shot pucks in his garage, worked out when possible and attempted not to check in too much on his draft stock.
+Ceulemans is thankful for his eight games with Brooks of the Alberta Junior Hockey League this season, which got underway before a three-month pause.
+During the break, the 17-year-old defenseman shot pucks in his garage, worked out when possible and attempted not to check in too much on his draft stock.

 “It’s hard not to look,” he said.
 “But just not reading too much into it because it’s just such a weird year and not everybody’s had a chance to play.”

-Players in the U.S. college ranks — including projected No. 1 pick Owen Power from Michigan — in Europe and in other Canadian junior leagues got more of a chance than those in Ontario.
-As recently as mid-March there was a hope of the OHL getting in 20-plus games, but that never materialized because of provincial health regulations that differed from the rest of Canada and the world.
+U.S. college players — including projected No. 1 pick Owen Power of Michigan — in Europe and in other Canadian junior leagues got more of a chance than those in Ontario.

-“I’m not sure we can necessarily justify that to our players,” Branch said.
-“Ontario is the toughest jurisdiction of all.
-Quebec and the Western Leagues’ local health authorities supported their return to play, and they were able to do.
-That was not to be the case in Ontario.”

 NHL scouts will check the video and do their best to figure out how some players would have progressed this season.
 Most teams felt fortunate to be able to find places for their top prospects to play, whether in Europe or the American Hockey League.